xyb3rt/physlock/README.md

 Basically, the same as PhysLock except it reads and shows the contents of whatever is in /etc/issue.
 Cool for awesome ANSI art lock screens. :)

-A sample has been provided (of Ryu from https://git.io/ryucolor).
+A sample has been provided of Ryu from https://git.io/ryucolor, but adjusted to fit 1080p screens better!

 ###Original README.md follows...